A topic from the subject of Inorganic Chemistry in Chemistry.

 Overview

 Solids and surface chemistry studies the properties and behavior of solid materials, particularly at their surfaces.
 It explores the relationship between the structure, composition, and reactivity of solid surfaces and their interactions with molecules, atoms, and ions.
+This field is crucial in understanding and developing materials for a wide range of applications.

 Key Points

-Experiment: Adsorption on Charcoal
+Experiment: Adsorption of Iodine onto Charcoal

 Introduction